bare-ts/bare/README.md

 </div>

-[Binary Application Record Encoding](https://baremessages.org/) (_BARE_) is a schema-based binary format that favors compactness and simplicity.
+[Binary Application Record Encoding](https://baremessages.org/) (_BARE_) is a schema-based binary format that favors compactness and composability.
-_@bare-ts/tools_ provides a compiler to generate Typescript or JavaScript code from a _BARE_ schema.
+_@bare-ts/tools_ provides a compiler to generate _Typescript_ and _JavaScript_ codes from a _BARE_ schema.

 Warning: _BARE_ specification is currently an _IEF_ draft.
+The specification is now pretty stable.
-The specification may evolve before its final release.
+However, it may still evolve before its final release.

 ## Getting started